mpact-vzw/LmcUserImpersonate/README.md

-ZfcUserImpersonate
+LmcUserImpersonate
 ==================

-An extension module for ZfcUser which allows one user to "impersonate" another.
+An extension module for LmcUser which allows one user to "impersonate" another.
 Useful for troubleshooting and support.